John D. UptonOctober 15, 2001

 The key to effectively using the Ronchi Test is the matching of a complete set of parameters to your mirror.
 The bands seen on your mirror are compared or matched with a set of patterns from a perfect mirror.
 The perfect mirror used for matching is virtual in nature.
 It's theoretical appearance is calculated and displayed on a computer screen or paper printout.
 Your mirror's appearance must match the virtual mirror when set up in a specific manner.
 The exact procedure will be described below, but first, let's look at the Ronchi Test in more detail.

-Figure 1 at left shows a schematic representation of the Ronchi Test.
+Figure 1 at right shows a schematic representation of the Ronchi Test.
 A light source is placed near the center of curvature (COC) of the mirror.
 A grating having from 50 to 250 lines per inch is then also placed near the center of curvature in the returning beam.
 The light source may consist of either a pinhole or a narrow slit.
 If a slit is used, maximum contrast and visibility of the bands occurs when the slit and grating lines are oriented precisely parallel to one another.
 A simplified version of the test setup is to place the Ronchi grating over both the source and the observation point.
 The grating itself is used to form one or more slits over the light source depending on size.
 This set up has the advantage of ensuring that the slit(s) are exactly parallel to the grating.

 Now, the observer looks through the grating at the mirror.
 If the tester is near the center of curvature, one or more lines will appear projected onto the face of the mirror.
 The closer the tester is the COC, the fewer the number of lines that will appear.
 The shape of the Ronchi bands seen on the mirror vary with the shape of the mirror.
 They may be either straight or constricted at either the top and bottom or in the center.

-See Figure 2 at left for an example.
+See Figure 2 at right for an example.
 This is an actual Ronchigram image of an 8" F/6.7 mirror.
 The Ronchigram was captured with an inexpensive Web camera placed at the same position from which the user would view the mirror.
 Note the two distinct overlapping images.
 You can see the effect best at the left and right edges of the mirror.
 The dual images are a diffraction effect caused by the Ronchi grating itself.
 Depending on the grating and mirror parameters, more overlapping images may be seen.
 In most cases, these should not cause you many problems.
 The appearance can be simulated using the Diffract program listed near the bottom of this page.
 The only thing to keep in mind is that the multiple images will often give the impression of turned edge on the mirror since the edge is shown several times offset laterally from itself.
 Carefully examine the image at the very edge and mentally "subtract out" the second image in order to properly evaluate the extreme edge of the mirror.

 In using the Ronchi Test, it is neither useful nor sufficient to simply compare your mirror to a "standard" set of Ronchi patterns.
 There are no standard Ronchi pattern shapes.
 The appearance of the Ronchi grating's shadow bands depends strongly on the diameter, focal length, and surface profile of your mirror, the placement of the grating with respect to the mirror's center of curvature, and the number of lines per unit width of the grating.
 All of these factors are used in calculating the theoretical Ronchi patterns.
 You should take care to use accurate measurements for your mirror.
 Matching at a single point to a pattern on your mirror tells you little about the shape of the mirror.
 You must use accurate Ronchi simulation parameters and carefully perform the complete test as outlined below in order to adequately judge your mirror's figure.